digital-asset/daml/docs/source/concepts/local-ledger.rst

 DAML ledgers do not totally order all transactions.
 So different parties may observe two transactions on different Participant Nodes in different orders via the :ref:`Ledger API <ledger-api-services>`.
 Moreover, different Participant Nodes may output two transactions for the same party in different orders.
-This document explains the ordering guarantees that DAML ledgers do provide, by :ref:`example <causality-examples>` and formally via the concept of :ref:`causality graphs <causality-graph>` and :ref:`local ledgers <local-ledger>`.
+This document explains the ordering guarantees that DAML ledgers do provide, by :ref:`example <causality-examples>` and formally via the concept of :ref:`causality graphs <causality-graph>` and :ref:`local ledgers <local-ledger-structure>`.

 The presentation assumes that you are familiar with the following concepts: